 Figure 3.
 Ground tracks for two radar altimeters that have provided adequate coverage of the ocean surface.
 This is a 1500-km by 1000-km area around Hawaii.
 Geosat/ERM (US Navy) is the exact repeat orbit phase of the Geosat altimeter mission (US Navy, 1985-89).
 These ground tracks repeat every 17 days to monitor small changes in ocean surface height caused by time-varying oceanographic effects.
 Geosat/GM ground tracks were acquired during a 1.5-year period when the orbit was allowed to drift.
-Similarly ERS/GM was a European

-Space Agency phase of the ERS mission that acquired non-repeat profiles for 1 year.
+Similarly ERS/GM was a European Space Agency phase of the ERS mission that acquired non-repeat profiles for 1 year.
 ERS/ERM is the 35-day repeat phase of the ERS mission.

 Figure 4.
-Geoid height above the WGS84 ellipsoid in meters (1m contour interval) from EGM2008 [Pavlis et al., 2008].
-The geoid height is dominated by longwavelengths so it is difficult to observe the small-scale features caused by ocean-floor topography.
-These can enhanced computing either the horizontal derivative (ocean surface slope) the vertical derivative (gravity anomaly).
+Geoid height above the WGS84 ellipsoid in meters (5-m contour interval) derived from altimeter profiles in Figure 3.
+The geoid height is dominated by long-wavelengths so it is difficult to observe the small-scale features caused by ocean-floor topography.
+These can be enhanced by computing either the horizontal derivative (ocean surface slope) or the vertical derivative (gravity anomaly).